OpenChannelSSD/documentation/docs/gettingstarted.md

 2. A media manager on top of the device driver.
 The media manager manages the partition table for the device.
 3. A target on top of the block manager that exposes the Open-Channel SSD.

-## Install Kernel 4.4+
+## Install Kernel 4.12+

-LightNVM is directly supported in Linux kernel 4.4+.
-If you don't have a 4.4 kernel or later installed, you can follow the guide at: [http://linuxdaddy.com/blog/install-kernel-4-4-on-ubuntu/](http://linuxdaddy.com/blog/install-kernel-4-4-on-ubuntu/) to install.
+LightNVM is directly supported in Linux since kernel 4.4.
+Pblk, which is used to get started, is available since 4.12+.
+Make sure to install 4.12+ or later if you want to use pblk.

 ## Install nvme-cli tool